Key Categories in the Study of Religion - Contexts and Critiques - Rebekka King

 Louisiana State University

-Lauren Horn Griffin is Assistant Professor in the Religious Studies Department at Louisiana State University.
-Her work focuses on religion, politics, media, and technology.
+Lauren Horn Griffin is assistant professor in the Department of Philosophy and Religious Studies and the Department of History at Louisiana State University.
+Her teaching and research focus on religion, politics, media, and technology.

 Description